 Photographs of Japanese soldiers on Christmas Island, after their invasion on the 31st March 1942, are as rare as hens teeth.
 Therefore, I was really stoked to discover one in an archive.
 See and read all about it here.

-Read all about a World War 2 Japanese pillbox that is in Flying Fish Cove, in plain sight, but invisible.
+Read all about a World War 2 English pillbox that is in Flying Fish Cove, in plain sight, but invisible.
 Find out more here.

 I’ve just finished making a video slideshow about the early Chinese coolies on Christmas Island.
 The hauntingly beautiful music, I believe, is a Chinese folk song and aptly titled “River of Sorrow”.
 Also, I wrote a verse titled “Coolie Ode”.
 You can watch and read them here.